vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 The Definitions of Terms:
 * **Quota**： In Vite system, transactions consume quota for exchanging computing and storage resources.
 * **${\rm PoW}$**： Proof of Work, used to prove a certain amount of computation has been performed.
-* **Stake**： A quantity of ${\it vite}$ in the account is frozen and cannot be spent, usually for quota in return.
+* **Stake**： A quantity of VITE in the account is frozen and cannot be spent, usually for quota in return.
 * **Staking address**：The account who starts the staking transaction.
 * **Quota recipient address**：The account who receives quota.
 :::

-## What is quota
+## What is Quota

 In Ethereum, transactions have to compete with each other by specifying attractive gas price as transaction fee.
 The higher gas price the bigger chance the transaction has to be processed by the miner.
 This is a typical bidding model.
 In principle, the gap between supply and demand can be effectively balanced by price.
 However, because it is difficult for users to determine the current supply and demand before bidding, in addition to the impossibility of predicting other competitors, market failure could be caused often.
 Moreover, since all the competing bids are simply applied to transactions, no effective solution is implemented to allocate TPS resources among accounts.
 In Vite, a certain amount of quota is consumed when the user initiates a transaction, such as transfer, deploying smart contract, invoking smart contract method, issuing new token, registering SBP, retrieving mining rewards, voting or staking.
 Vite has designed a quota model to balance between resource supply and demand.

 Users are able to acquire quota in two ways:
 * Compute a ${\rm PoW}$ when doing a transaction, or
-* Stake a amount of ${\it vite}$ in the account.
+* Stake a amount of VITE in the account.

 If the user only needs to send a transaction, he may calculate a ${\rm PoW}$ to get a small amount of free quota on demand.
-If the user need send frequent transactions constantly, he should stake ${\it vite}$ to get enough quota.
+If the user need send frequent transactions constantly, he should stake VITE to get enough quota.

 We recommend users to obtain quota by staking.

-## Quota usage rules
+## Quota Consumption Rules

-Different transactions consume different amount of quota.
-In Vite TestNet, the quota required for various transaction types are as follows:
+Different types of transactions consume different amount of quota, as defined in following table:

 |  Transaction type  | Quota consumed |
 |:------------:|:-----------:|